 - teams of 1-100+ people

-Sales teams often use CPQ software to create, send, and track offers.
-However, when it comes to contracts and other documents that require more thorough processing and review than a CPQ system provides, a document automation tool such as PandaDoc cannot be used.
-You can find out more about some of the PandaDoc's limitations when working with legal issues and contracts read.
+Sales teams often use CPQ software to create, send, and track quotes.
+But for contracts and other documents that need more thorough drafting and review than a CPQ system offers, a document-automation tool like PandaDoc can fall short.
+You can read more about PandaDoc's limitations on legal work and contracts.

 #3 Conga